kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/04_ingress/README.md

 Need to talk about how you would setup ingress to accept https connections.
 Also see `ingress.spec.tls`.

+## Types of routing

+ingress provides to types of routing:

+- name based hostnames - e.g. send example.com traffic to clusterIP service.
+- paths based routing.  e.g. send example.com/v1 and example.com/v2 traffic to different clusterIP services.

+You can also use a combination of these two approach.

+In order to do this you need to, you need to set up a loadbalancer that forwards traffic to all the cluster's worker nodes.
+You also need to create multiple dns cname entries for the hostnames to point to the elb's hostname.

 ### Further Reading

 This is to do with: